 One-stop-shop for all your financial overviews

-Gives users a general overview with widget-based summaries of their financial summaries and goal progress.
-Each section can be clicked on to redirect them to a more extensive section.
+Each section can be clicked on in order to redirect them to a more extensive section.

 A no frills way of tracking spending data